zerodevapp/e2e-tests/README.md

 You can generate an `API_KEY` here: https://dashboard.zerodev.app/account<br />

-[!WARNING]
+> **Warning**
-Make sure to create a new team specifically for the tests since projects will be wiped.
+> Make sure to create a new team specifically for the tests since projects will be wiped.

 Create a new team on our [Dashboard](https://dashboard.zerodev.app/team) and then copy the `TEAM_ID`.